 - Environmental damage (smoke, perfume, mildew, mold)

-Fines and Bills from Other I-Share Libraries
+Fines, Bills, and Blocks from Other I-Share Libraries

 Borrowers are subject to the loan and fine policies of the institution that owns the material.
 All library patrons can be charged fines and lost book charges by the lending library for failure to return or renew material by the due date.